Premium footpaths: 10 paths into Aachen's greenery

 The path continues towards Schanz and leaves the Way of St. James on the street Im Johannistal.
 From the outside, it is not obvious that the Johannisbach stream, which gives the road its name, still runs under the road.
 However, if you follow the avenue to the Johannisbachtal valley, you can see the stream coming to the surface again.

-• Premium Trail 8 - Westpark
+• Premium footpath 8 - Westpark

 Let's go for a barbecue!